 Cultivation of bacteria is done for agents that grow only under special conditions and in complex media such as borreliae and chlamydiae.

 Based on knowledge and results in microbiological laboratory diagnostics we provide an extensive advisory activity for patients and physicians, hitherto without charge.
-Additionally, we are serving as reference center for Borrelia and Chlamydia.

 The accomplishments of „Immunology in Infection and Microbiology“ have been achieved by a unique team which follows the self-determined rule of best communication in order to manage all laboratory work stations and substitute each other when required.
 Just as efficient runs administration and accounting.